 Morarji Desai the Prime Minister of India has a museum dedicated to him at Valsad. may be there are more such places in town which we did not come to know.

-During our conversations with the hotel manager at Valsad, a name Dharampur appears.
-Further enquiries reveal that it has a Tribal Museum, quite an interesting subject.
+During our conversations with the hotel manager at Valsad, the name Dharampur appears.
+Further inquiries reveal that it has a Tribal Museum, quite an interesting subject.
 We decide to visit although the place is not on the sea coast.